geometric3d/assignment1/README.md

 * Use any predefined routines except linear algebra functions, image interpolation, and image warping.

 ## Tips
+* You can use the `annotate` function provided in `utils.py` to annotate your own image.
+It will save the click coordinates and return it as an array.
 * It is a good idea to `assert` with sanity checks regularly during debugging.
 * Normalize point and line coordinates.
 * Pick the parallel and perpendicular lines carefully.